MasielloGroup/Archive-MasielloGroupWebsite-HugoAcademic/content/codes/_index.md

 +++
 See our Github site for relevant group codes:

-* **<a href=https://github.com/MasielloGroup/t-dda>T-DDA</a>: Thermal Discrete Dipole Approximation**
+* **<a href=https://github.com/MasielloGroup/t-dda>T-DDA: Thermal Discrete Dipole Approximation</a>**
 This code calculates the steady-state temperature distribution of nanoparticles on a semi-infinite substrate, embedded in a semi-infinite background medium by solving the discretized steady-state heat diffusion equation.

-* **<a href=https://github.com/MasielloGroup/eDDA>eDDA</a>: Electron Beam Driven Discrete Dipole Approximation**
+* **<a href=https://github.com/MasielloGroup/eDDA>e-DDA: Electron Beam Driven Discrete Dipole Approximation</a>**
 This code is a modified version of Draine's Discrete Dipole Approximation (DDA) code version 7.1.
 We have modified the code to to allow for an electron beam excitation source.
-The code computes the electron energy loss spectroscopy (EELS)) and angle-resolved cathodoluminescence (CL) for both aloof and internal geometries.
+The code computes the electron energy loss spectroscopy (EELS) and angle-resolved cathodoluminescence (CL) for both aloof and internal geometries.

 * **<a href=https://github.com/MasielloGroup/confocal_photothermal_pipeline>Confocal Photothermal Image Pipeline</a>**